centino90/carcrasher/README.md

 ### Theme

-It is depicting an intense survival, car chase vibe.
+This game depicts an intense survival, car chase vibe.
 The use of color in this game is intensified and is approriately used in accordance to what setting the character is in.
 Every element of this game harmonizes in creating an atmosphere that is intense and appropriate for survival games.
 It has also replicated the nuances of real highway events and car properties.
 This game should not show gory designs but instead designs that are somewhat similar to reality but have game-like experience.

+### Art Style

+This is a 2D isometric game, with high quality 2D sprites.
+Everything should be very colorful and feel alive, with highly animated scenarios and layered backgrounds.

+### Music and Sounds

+The music should stimulate an intense, almost 'car chase' sort of vibe.
+Every feature in the game should be accompanied with clear and stimulating sound elements such as car crash sound effect, explosion, and losing.

 ### Setting